 How did your fear of driving begin?

 Can you recall any particular frightful incident involving you or someone close to you?
 Have you heard of terrible experiences from someone?

 After being involved in a car accident, getting back behind the wheel can be a daunting experience.
 Fear of driving after a car accident is a common, completely understandable feeling.
 The fear can be so overwhelming that it can lead to avoiding driving altogether.
 This fear can be caused by various factors, such as physical injuries, post-traumatic stress, and even the fear of being in a similar situation again.
 Recognize that these fears are normal and take the necessary steps to get back on the road.

 Whatever the cause of your fear of driving a car, that particular scary experience has snowballed into a major crisis – a driving phobia.
-You may be suffering from palpitation, sweating, lightheadedness, short and irregular breaths, quivering hands, or feelings of losing control or thoughts of crashing.
+You may suffer from palpitation, sweating, lightheadedness, short and irregular breaths, quivering hands, feelings of losing control, or thoughts of crashing.

-These symptoms are actually a cumulative effect of the actual fear of driving (which is a tiny portion to begin with) and the fear of having these symptoms.
-Unfortunately it’s become a vicious cycle that keeps escalating.
+These symptoms are a cumulative effect of the actual fear of driving (a tiny portion, to begin with) and the fear of having these symptoms.
+Unfortunately, it’s become a vicious cycle that keeps escalating.

 The Vicious Cycle of Fear of Driving

 - The first stage in this cycle is the actual fear of driving caused by any incident, real or imagined.
 A mere remembrance brings slight symptoms of sweat, trembling, or any of the above mentioned symptoms.

 - In the second stage of this fear cycle, you fear that the symptoms will escalate.
 This fear of symptoms makes you even more afraid of driving, worsening your symptoms.